9 Best Order Fulfillment Companies for Small Businesses for 2023

 - Works with UPS, USPS, FedEx, Amazon, OnTrac

-Red Stag Fulfillment caters to ecommerce businesses selling high-ticket items, oversized goods, heavy products, and products that require light assembly or customization before shipping.
-It also offers excellent customer service with dedicated customer support and payouts for errors, including lost or damaged items.
+Red Stag offers excellent customer service with dedicated customer support and payouts for errors, including lost or damaged items.
 Plus, users benefit from Red Stag’s incredible order accuracy (99.98%) and zero-shrink guarantees.
-Its one drawback is that it cannot guarantee two-day shipping everywhere in the US.
+Its biggest drawback is that it cannot guarantee two-day shipping everywhere in the US.

-We awarded points to Red Stag for its robust special services and functionality in our evaluation, but the company was docked for order minimum requirements, lack of billing transparency, customer service hours, and limited network.
-It has climate-controlled warehouses, but they are not FDA-certified like ShipBob’s or ShipHero’s.
-It received an overall score of 4.2 out of 5.
-See how Red Stag compares to the top-ranking provider in ShipBob vs Red Stag.
+We awarded points to Red Stag for its robust special services and functionality in our evaluation, but the company was docked for order minimum requirements, lack of billing transparency, customer service hours, and limited warehouse network.
+It received an overall score of 4.09 out of 5.

 Red Stag Fulfillment allows you to partner with it risk-free for 30 days to see if it’s a good match for your needs.
 If you’re unsatisfied with its people, processes, and services at the end of the guarantee period, it won’t bill you for any of your fulfillment service fees.